layerx-labs/dappkit/DEPENDENCIES.md

 ## Dependencies
-These are dependencies needed for packages dappkit makes use of and should only needed for development.
+These are dependencies needed for packages dappkit makes use of and should only need these for development.

 ### Python 3
 https://www.python.org/downloads/